-The employment agreements of Mr. Coniglio and Ms. Meyer also provide that, if the executive is terminated due to our non-renewal of the employment agreement at the end of the term, provided that the executive has given us a release and waiver of claims in the form attached to the employment agreement, the executive is entitled to (i) any unpaid annual bonus for a prior fiscal year and a pro-rated target annual bonus for the year in which the termination occurs; and (ii) accelerated vesting of outstanding equity awards, that would have vested prior to or at the end of the fiscal year in which such termination occurs.
-If the termination resulting from our non-renewal of the term of the employment agreement occurs following a change in control of our company (as defined in the employment agreements), the executives are also entitled to receive (i) a payment equal to the amount of the applicable COBRA premiums for 18 months; and (ii) an additional payment.
-For Mr. Coniglio, the amount of the additional payment is equal to two times his annual base salary and target annual bonus multiplied by a fraction, the numerator of which is 24 minus the number of months from the date of the change equal to one times her annual base salary and target annual bonus multiplied by a fraction, the denominator of which is 24.
-For Ms. Meyer, the amount of the additional payment is equal to one times her annual base salary and target annual bonus multiplied by a fraction.
+Mr. Coniglio's employment agreement also provides that, if Mr. Coniglio is terminated due to the Company's non-renewal of his employment agreement at the end of the term, provided that Mr. Coniglio has given the Company a release and waiver of claims in the form attached to his employment agreement, Mr. Coniglio is entitled to receive (i) the accrued obligations; (ii) any unpaid annual cash bonus for a prior fiscal year; (iii) a pro-rated target annual cash bonus for the year in which the termination occurs and (iv) all outstanding Company equity based awards held by Mr. Coniglio will vest in accordance with the terms of such equity based award agreement.
+If the termination resulting from the Company's non-renewal of the term of Mr. Coniglio's employment agreement occurs following a change in control of the Company (as defined in his employment agreement), provided that Mr. Coniglio has given the Company a release and waiver of claims in the form attached to his employment agreement, Mr. Coniglio is also entitled to receive (i) a payment equal to the amount of the applicable COBRA premiums for 18 months; and (ii) an additional payment.
+The amount of the additional payment is equal to one times Mr. Coniglio's annual base salary and target annual cash bonus multiplied by a fraction, the numerator of which is 24 minus the number of months from the date of the change in control through the end of the term of his employment agreement, and the denominator of which is 24.